bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 [C] First and foremost: Step number one!
 Detect the bottleneck, find the problem you want to solve.

-[C] There is a good rule related to premature optimization as touched before: Don't do any peformance changes if they are not needed now or in near future.
+[C] There is a good rule related to premature optimization as touched before: Don't do any peformance changes if they are not needed now or in near future actually

 There are probably more important things you can spend your time on.

 ---
 @snap[north span-95 text-05 text-left padded]